microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Get-MgBetaEducationClassMember.md

 # Get-MgBetaEducationClassMember

 ## SYNOPSIS
-Retrieves the teachers and students for a class.
+Retrieve the teachers and students for a class.
 Note that if the delegated token is used, members can only be seen by other members of the class.
+This API is available in the following national cloud deployments.

 ## SYNTAX